smccaffrey/users-api/README.md

 - A scalable generator for injecting the data base session to each request
 - common types for default table columns `id`, `created_at`, `last_updated`, etc.
 - environment variables for alembic during migrations
+- I've explored adding AsyncSession support, but haven't had a need for it yet

 ### Domains
 All logic that doesn't belong directly in the endpoint, but also doesn't directly touch the database.
 Typically is where I implement objects defined in `/services`.